edysfy/Group_website/process/introSect.md

 ### Objectives
  - Create a writing tool that allows self-reflection in a similar way to blogging and journaling.
  - Create a peer-led support network where users can interact with each other as a community.
- - Create a tool that raises awareness and information through a visual heat-map based on an accumulation of users' mental health in different geolocations, or can be relevant to other issues.
+ - Create a tool that raises awareness and information through a visual heat-map based on an accumulation of users' mental health in different geolocations
- - Reduce the stigma that surrounds mental health.

 <a name="backgrnd"></a>